When you picture your perfect wedding day, chances are, you don’t imagine being on your period - but you can delay your period for your wedding.

 The service is available at Boots for women aged 16-54 who are not using any other kind of contraceptive pill or hormonal contraceptive, but you must be over the age of 18 to use Superdrug’s service.

 The process of getting the pill is slightly different between the two:

 - Boots require you to fill in a simple, 5 minute online clinic form to assess suitability.
 Once your application has been approved by the clinicians in their pharmacies (which can take up to 24 hours), you can then collect the medication for free from one of their 2,300 stores, or pay for delivery, including next day.
 Boots offer a 20-day delay service.

 - Superdrug offers the pills through their Online Doctor service, on a walk-in basis or by making an appointment with its health clinic.
 If you go in person, you’ll have a consultation with one of their pharmacy team, fill in a questionnaire about your suitability and can then buy the pill on the spot.
 Superdrug offer 10, 20, and 30-day length packets of medication.

 If you take the combined contraceptive pill, then you don’t need to worry about delaying your period with a new pill.
-Take two packets back-to-back and skip the one-week break in between and you’re period will be delayed until you next take your pill break.
+Instead, just skip your week off from the pill if you normally take a break

 What is the ‘Period Delay Pill’?